industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_Device_Northbound.md

   ![IE_Dataservice4](graphics/IE_Dataservice4.png)

-9. to add the variables to the Data Service click "Add multiple variables"
+9. To add the variables to the Data Service click "Add multiple variables"

-10. select the adapter "energy1" mark all four variables and click "save"
+10. Select the adapter "energy1" mark all four variables and click "save"

-11. do the same for the adapter "energy2"
+11. Do the same for the adapter "energy2"

   ![IE_Dataservice5](graphics/IE_Dataservice5.png)

 To sort the data add aspects in the Data Service.

-12. click in the Data Service on the right side on the "Add aspect"
+12. Click in the Data Service on the right side on the "Add aspect"

   ![IE_Dataservice6](graphics/IE_Dataservice6.png)

-13. choose the data for Line1 and add them to the aspect.
+13. Choose the data for Line1 and add them to the aspect.
 Do the same for Line2

   ![IE_Dataservice7](graphics/IE_Dataservice7.png)